 As noted above, the Recess Appointments Clause provides that "[t]he President shall have Power to fill up all Vacancies that may happen during the Recess of the Senate."
 U.S. Const. art.
 II, § 2, cl.
 3. Consistent with the Clause's purpose to enable the President to ensure the smooth functioning of government by continuing to fill vacancies when the Senate is unable to provide its advice and consent, "both the courts and the Executive Branch have consistently construed the recess clause as giving the President the authority to fill all vacancies that exist while the Senate is in recess," regardless of when the vacancy arose.
 United States v.
 Woodley, 751 F.2d 1008, 1013 (9th Cir.
-1985); see Akhil Reed Amar, America's Unwritten Constitution: The Precedents Principles We Live By 576-77 n.16 (2012) (noting that "[s]ince [1823], the overwhelming mass of actual practice has supported the" position that the President may make recess appointments to any position that is vacant during the Senate's recess).
+1985); see Akhil Reed Amar, America's Unwritten Constitution: The Precedents Principles We Live By 576-77 n.16 (2012) (noting that "[s]ince [1823], the overwhelming mass of actual practice has supported the broad view").